U.S. accuses Russia after Putin warning on gas supplies to Europe

 Putin said Russian exporter Gazprom would demand advance payment for gas supplies to Ukraine and "in the event of further violation of the conditions of payment will completely or partially cease gas deliveries".

-This could have knock-on effects for European Union countries, much of whose Russian gas flows in pipelines across Ukraine.
-"We fully realise that this increases the risk of (Ukraine) siphoning off natural gas passing through Ukraine's territory and heading to European consumers," the letter said.
+That could have knock-on effects for European Union countries, much of whose Russian gas flows in pipelines across Ukraine.
+"We fully realize that this increases the risk of (Ukraine) siphoning off natural gas passing through Ukraine's territory and heading to European consumers," the letter said.

 Russia meets 30 percent of Europe's natural gas demand and half of this goes through Ukraine.